sagifogel/py-funq/README.md

 ```

 ### Controlling the lifetime of an instance
-The lifetime of an instance can be a singleton or per call (transient)
+The lifetime of an instance can be a singleton or per call (transient) </ br>
 You can control the lifetime using the ```ReuseScope``` enum.<br/>

 ```python